sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

 ## Customer quote (to be read back to the attendees at the end)

-"We are excited that a SQL Server environment will help our organization grow and prosper for many years into the future."
+"We are excited that a PostgreSQL environment will help our organization grow and prosper for many years into the future."

 Kathleen Sloan, CIO of World Wide Importers